ishhasharma21/Concepts/Important Theory Questions.md

 # Important Theory Questions

-###Difference between abstract classes and interfaces
+### Difference between abstract classes and interfaces

+***ABSTRACT CLASSES***

 In C++, a class becomes abstract if it has even one *pure - virtual function*.
+Virtual functions are equivalent to abstract classes.
 In java, *abstract* keyword is needed.
 We can have abstract classes and methods but not varibales.
 ```
 abstract class Colour{
     public :